What is Sleep Apnea?

-Obstructive sleep apnea (OSA) is a serious condition where the airway is blocked by excess tissue, reducing the level of oxygen traveling to the brain.
+Obstructive sleep apnea (OSA) is a serious condition where your airway is blocked by excess tissue, reducing the level of oxygen traveling to your brain.
 This causes you to stop breathing while sleeping and wake up gasping for air.

 The only way to determine if you suffer from sleep apnea is to take an overnight sleep study or an at-home sleep test.
 Once you’ve been diagnosed, Drs.
-Van Gorden and Steinbach will help you find the treatment options that work best for your condition.
+Van Gorden and Steinbach will help you find the treatment options that work best based on your needs and preferences.

-CPAP is an effective treatment that works for many patients, but a lot of our patients in the Aspen area are unhappy with it.
-Patients often fail to wear their CPAP for the recommended time each night, or even stop using it all together because it’s loud, uncomfortable, and intrusive.
+A CPAP machine is an effective treatment that works for many patients, but a lot of our patients in Basalt, CO are unhappy with it.
+Patients often fail to wear their CPAP machine for the recommended time each night, or even stop using it all together because it’s loud, uncomfortable, and intrusive.

 Quiet & Comfortable Oral Appliances

-One effective alternative to CPAP is an oral appliance.
+One effective alternative to a CPAP machine is an oral appliance.
 This non-invasive device fits comfortably and securely in your mouth.
-It relieves sleep apnea symptoms by gently shifting your jaw forward to clear the obstruction that’s preventing you from breathing properly.
+It relieves sleep apnea symptoms by gently shifting your lower jaw forward to clear the obstruction that’s preventing you from breathing properly.

 Holistic Sleep Apnea Care